+002 02 23586258 [email protected]

 Desired:

-• Previous translation experience is a plus.
+• Previous translation experience.
 However, a natural linguistic talent and eagerness to learn is equally acceptable!

 • Any experience with journalistic or academic writing or editing, whether through former jobs, internships, or a school publication is useful.

-• Prior experience with basic web administrative duties is a plus.
+• Prior experience with basic web administrative duties.

 • Experience in the non-governmental, grassroots and/or humanitarian sector is beneficial.